CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 - Handling data protection questions from staff and anyone else covered by this policy

-- Dealing with requests from individuals to see the data Coda Music Trust holds about them (also called ‘subject access requests’)
+- Dealing with requests from individuals to see the data Coda Music and Arts Trust holds about them (also called ‘subject access requests’)

 - Checking and approving any contracts or agreements with third parties that may handle the organisation’s sensitive data